Income Protection – what does it cover, how does it work?

 The factors that you will take into account are how much sick leave you have, how many cash reserves/investments you have that you wish to use and how much other income is coming into the household, when deciding which wait period is suitable for you.

-What is the income protection insurance benefit period and how does it work?
+What is the benefit period and how does it work?

-This is the time period that the insurance company will pay you the benefit – either until you are aged 65 or until you are better.
-You can purchase a shorter benefit period – till age 60, or for 5 years or 2 years, but in the last 10 years, at Moneyworks, we have only met one person where a short benefit period could be seriously considered.
+This is the time period that the insurance company will pay you the benefit – either until you are aged 65/70 or until you are better.
+You can purchase a shorter benefit period – till age 60, or for 5 years or 2 years, but in the last 16 years, at Moneyworks, we have only met one person where a short benefit period could be seriously considered.
 The default that you look at should be a long term benefit.

 Basically, if you are unable to work and need your income replaced for 2 years, or 5 years, you are highly unlikely to return to work after that time period, and as such, you will need your income paid until retirement date – age 65.

-It is vital to remember that insurance companies generally pay the benefit four weeks or a month in arrears, after you become entitled to it.
+Some insurance companies pay the benefit four weeks or a month in arrears, after you become entitled to it.
 Therefore if you have a four week wait period – you won’t receive your first payment for 8 weeks.
 However, there are a number of companies that pay the benefit in advance - so it is important to understand how the insurer pays the benefit before you sign up.

-How do I work out what income protection insurance benefit is suitable for me?
+How do I work out what benefit is suitable for me?

 For the majority of us, we need to protect the maximum available to us – 75% of our income.
-Remember, as the premiums on the policies that Moneyworks recommends are tax deductible, the benefits are taxable when they are paid.
+Remember, as the premiums on the majority of policies that Moneyworks recommends are tax deductible (they are 'indemity policies' , the benefits are taxable when they are paid.
 However, if you have an 'agreed value' policy, the premium and benefit may not be taxable.

 However, every now and then, we meet someone who is saving a large amount of their income into investments, and who can genuinely live on a lower amount than 75% of their income after tax, if they are disabled.
 For most people though, the extra saving in premium is not worth reducing the benefit paid.

-What happens when I go to claim on my income protection insurance policy?
+What happens when I go to claim on my policy?